sjentsch/lsjDocs/Ch05/Ch05_Graphics_2.rst

 ---------

 Another alternative to histograms is a **box plot**, sometimes called a “box and whiskers” plot.
-Like histograms they’re most suited to interval or ratio scale data.
+Like histograms they are most suited to interval or ratio scale data.
 The idea behind a box plot is to provide a simple visual depiction of the median, the interquartile range, and the range of the data.
-And because they do so in a fairly compact way box plots have become a very popular statistical graphic, especially during the exploratory stage of data analysis when you’re trying to understand the data yourself.
-Let’s have a look at how they work, again using the ``afl.margins`` variable from the |aflsmall_margins|_ data set as our example.
+And because they do so in a fairly compact way box plots have become a very popular statistical graphic, especially during the exploratory stage of data analysis when you are trying to understand the data yourself.
+Let us have a look at how they work, again using the ``afl.margins`` variable from the |aflsmall_margins|_ data set as our example.

 .. ----------------------------------------------------------------------------